bcgsc/pori/docs/repos.md

     ![ipr api](https://www.bcgsc.ca/gsc-logos/icon/logo-circle.png)

     The Integrated Pipeline Reports (IPR) REST API manages data access to the IPR database.
-The API is responsible for storing and server all data for reports.
+The API is responsible for storing and serving all data for reports.

 </div>